Hlobane Coal Mine Disaster (1983)

-The Hlobane Coal Mine Disaster occurred at the Hlobane Colliery, Natal on 12 September 1983.
-The mine was the scene of another mining disaster 39 years earlier, an event that occurred on same date.
-A methane explosion in the mine caused burns and poisonous gas that killed 68 miners.
+A methane explosion occurred at the Hlobane Colliery, Natal, South Africa on 12 September 1983, killing 68 miners.

+The disaster occurred on the 39th anniversary of a similar explosion in 1944 where 57 miners were killed at the same mine.

 Background

 On 12 September 1983, 80 miners were working underground at the coal mine.
 Two sections of a horizontal seam cut 6 km into a mountainside was being mined when an explosion occurred.
 Sixty-four work were killed initially and four badly burnt miners were helicoptered to the Chamber of Mines Hospital in Johannesburg but later died later of their injuries.
 Twelve workers escaped the mine uninjured.
 Mine Manager Jurie Blom claimed that the accident was caused by the build-up of methane due to poor ventilation over the weekend and ignited by machinery.
 The mine, owned by the Iron and Steel Corporation, resumed operations later in the day when miners were "persuaded" to go back down the mine.